tfabris/BlueGigaEmpeg/README.md

 ###  Useful debugging commands in the BlueGiga WT32i iWrap command language:

-Typing any of these into the Arduino Serial Monitor should send these commands to the Bluetooth module directly.
+Typing any of these into the serial terminal should send these commands to the Bluetooth chip directly.
 Many will echo a response.
-Module will say SYNTAX ERROR if there is a problem with any command.
+The Bluetooth chip will respond with "SYNTAX ERROR" if there is a problem with any command.

       SET
       Displays Bluetooth module's current settings.